-The Users page lists all of the user accounts on your Looker instance.
-Users consist of two types:
+The Users page lists all of the user accounts on your Looker instance:

 Viewing and Searching Users

 The table of users that appears on the page shows basic information about your users:

 |ID||A user ID assigned by Looker at the time of user creation|